 Overall OraWellness score: 4.5 stars

-So there you have it, our personal feedback of 12 flosses we found while shopping for flosses here in Hawaii.
+So there you have it, our personal feedback of 12 flosses we found while shopping in Hawaii.

-As soon as we have a biodegradable floss, that functions well, packaged in a sustainable fashion, you’ll be the first to hear about it.
+As soon as we find a floss that’s biodegradable, that functions well, and that’s packaged in a sustainable fashion, you’ll be the first to hear about it.
 Until then, we encourage you to try out either Dr Tung’s Smart Floss or EcoDent Gentle Floss.

 How about you?
 What is your favorite floss and why?
 Did we discuss your favorite here in our analysis?
 Please share your thoughts in the comments below, especially if you know of an awesome floss that we didn’t review!